 Those whose positions concern a continuous service or committee should complete a transition report at least two weeks previous to the appointment of their successor.

-It is the responsibility of the relevant Executive member to ensure that transition reports are completed by the time specified in the guidelines above, and that they are sufficiently detailed and useful.
+It is the responsibility of the member with direct oversight to ensure that transition reports are completed by the time specified in the guidelines above, and that they are sufficiently detailed and useful.

 Upon completion of a transition report for a certain position, copies should be distributed to the Vice-President (Student Affairs), the Executive member responsible for that position, and the succeeding appointee for that position.

-Transition reports are maintained by the Vice-President (Student Affairs) so that anyone wishing to find out about the previous operations of a particular group may easily do so.

 Executive and Director Transitioning

 A Position Report is due on the Monday of Week 2 of the second semester and is to be handed in to the Chief Returning Officer and to Vice President (Student Affairs).